-As a worship leader, you have a unique role to speak into the team members in your church.
+As a worship leader, you have a unique role to speak to the team members in your church.
 Find ways to encourage and be specific.
-I find too often my encouragement is general.
+I find too often my encouragement is too general.
 I shout, “thanks, it was fun today!” as a worship team member is leaving the building or something like that.
 But specific encouragement has so much staying power.

 If you notice someone served well, practiced hard, or boosted the morale of the team members with an easy-going style, encourage them specifically.
 Thank them for their contribution and let them know you see it and notice it.

 Feedback falls into this category as well.
 Constructive feedback lets the team members know you care deeply about them as a person and about their ministry being effective.
 Do this in love while being optimistic and encouraging.
 You will continually build a culture of helping your worship band improve.

 This is such a simple concept it almost seems crazy to write out in a blog post… but worship leaders should like their team members.